Nicki Minaj Says Husband Kenneth Petty Was In ‘Security Mode’ When He Pushed A Singer For Her

 Rappers would kill for this attention chile.
 Lol at night when we go to bed I say “babe u was all over the blogs today”.
 He be like “oh word?” ???????? he rlly don’t have social media to see y’all write think pieces about him chile. ‼️♥️♥️♥️ AND AH LIKE IT LIKE IT LIKE THISSSSSSS.
 JUS LIKE THIS ‼️‼️‼️‼️????

 Although George has reportedly brushed off the exchange with Petty, Minaj felt the need to apologize to her fans on his behalf via Instagram.
 The “Chun-Li” rapper took to her comments and explained that Petty was doing what he thought would protect his wifey.
-She also said that Petty is still learning the customs in her native land, and wasn’t aware that physical touch is the norm during the festivities.
+She also said that her husband is still learning the customs in her native land, and wasn’t aware that physical touch is the norm during the festivities.

 “Allyuh like sh*t eh?
-I go cus all yuh real fkn stink yuh know?” she wrote in her native language. “[Kenneth] don’t understand about our culture.
+I go cus all yuh real fkn stink yuh know?” she wrote, as quoted by Hollywood Life. “[Kenneth] don’t understand about our culture.
 I apologize on his behalf.
 He’s always in security mode.
 All love.
 Love my country to death.
 Love my [people] to death.
 Period. … I should’ve told him it’s a very comfortable family atmosphere.
 He’s never been to a carnival in his life.
 Not even in Brooklyn, babe.”

-Since they went public back in 2018, Petty can be found not so far from Minaj at events.
-The rapper recently shared a video of her taking paparazzi photos during a Marc Jacobs fashion show.
+Since they went public back in 2018, Petty has stayed very close to Minaj at events.
+The rapper recently shared a video of herself posing for paparazzi photos during a Marc Jacobs fashion show.
 Petty slightly stepped away from Minaj so the pictures can be taken.
 However, the New York native was by the door so they could walk into the show together.

-The altercation with George comes after Petty got into a more serious altercation back in January.
+The altercation with George comes after Petty allegedly got into a more serious one back in January.
 He was with Minaj at a boutique when they ran into her ex, Meek Mill.
 According to TMZ, the two had an exchange of words, which almost turned physical.
 Minaj and Meek dated for two years back in 2015.